Sami-A-A/ascii-art-web/README.md

->Navigate to your main project folder in your terminal and use the following command
+>On the terminal navigate to your project folder and use the following command:
 >
 >```$ git clone https://learn.reboot01.com/git/sabdulaa/ascii-art-web.git```
 >